nathanielMTucker/LocalsOnly/README.md

 Clone the __Dev__ repo, then run on both client and server separately `npm install`.

-After all the dependancies are installed, have two terminals open and more into the server and client directory.
+After all the dependencies are installed, have two terminals open and more into the server and client directory.
 In the server terminal run `npm run dev` then go into the client terminal and run `npm start`.
 Let me know to approve you into the dev team and then I will give the .env files.
 Pun the server and client .env files in their respective locations.
 You must then make an account, after which let me know and I will make you into an admin.